 Accounting jobs are often coveted for their stability and relatively high initial wages.
 Accountants are typically hired to assist clients with taxes – both corporate and personal – although many accountants also work in audit (basically, analysis of a firm’s financial activities done by objective third-parties).
 Despite this consistency, hours are longer than average, with only 34% of accountants at the top 10 firms reporting that they work 8 hours or less a day.

 Jobs at retail banks may not seem appealing on paper, but typically provide clearer career paths than those that work at management firms.
 Bankers get to enhance their interpersonal skills and guide clients through their various options and help them dabble in various sectors in finance management.
-Bank of America offers essay questions for the great gatsby to those that want to enter the career path to corporate/upper management after retail work.
+Bank of America offers training programs to those that want to enter the career path to corporate/upper management after retail work.

 Corporate financial analysts work within the company they’re employed with to supervise the money and how it’s moved around the company.
 This job will include thinking critically about how to accomplish goals with a set budget, and interacting with different departments to find out how the company allocates its resources.

-Just like with commercial banks, many larger companies offer training programs to invest in talent. essay structure teel offers their FMP, or Financial Management Program, to recent graduates with an interest in finance.
+Just like with commercial banks, many larger companies offer training programs to invest in talent.
+General Electric offers their FMP, or Financial Management Program, to recent graduates with an interest in finance.
 Combined with seminars and projects, the FMP also rotates employees to multiple locations across the country to learn in different offices.

 Overall, most people don’t become Wolves of Wall Street, but earn above average salaries applying their knowledge of finance to a variety of careers.